whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-16-Popsugar-Special-Edition-Holiday-For-Her-Subscription-Box-2015-Review.md

 <DD>Value $39</DD>
 </DL>

-<p>This lotion's packagin is unique but not one that's aesthetically pleasing to me.
+<p>This lotion's packaging is unique but not one that's aesthetically pleasing to me.
 I find it a bit of an odd way to dispense a body lotion, plus it just plainly doesn't look chic to me as well.
 This is kind of a miss for me and hopefully I can gift it to someone who appreciates it more than I do.</p>

 <br>